The (Actual) Final Countdown Part 2

 This song is that good.
 And its only track ONE.

 This album is one of those mythical records that will surprise you more and more every time you listen to it.
 We continue with New Kid in Town and later Life In The Fast Lane.
 These are two equally beautiful, but vastly different songs.
 New Kid is quite melancholy when you first listen to it, but it grows on you.
-Makes sense really considering the song is about wanting to be accepted.
+It makes sense really considering the song is about wanting to be accepted.
 Fry, Henley and the rest of the band really flex their instrumental muscles here, and the result is glorious.

 Fast Lane is a different beast, though.